Mackay weather radar upgrade to provide coverage around the clock

 A range of industries rely on weather information for planning their activities.
 Examples include agricultural producers in crop spraying, construction workers in planning concreting or painting, shipping and recreational fishing in planning to go out on the water, and for the mining and resources sectors in planning their operations.

-In addition to radar coverage, the community now has access to the Next Generation Forecast and Warning System through MetEye, a service providing seven day forecasts across the continent and into surrounding coastal waters down to fine-scale (6km x 6km resolution).
+In addition to continuous radar coverage, the community now has access to the Next Generation Forecast and Warning System through MetEye, a service providing seven day forecasts across the continent and into surrounding coastal waters down to fine-scale (6km x 6km resolution).
 MetEye provides a level of service for regional Australia that was previously only available in metropolitan cities.

 The frequency and resolution of available satellite imagery increased significantly last year with the launch of the Japanese satellite, Himawari-8.
 These images are now publicly available, and refreshed every 10 minutes on the Bureau's website.